COVID19 fuels demand for cyber security training company SoSafe

-German cyber security awareness startup secures seven-digit funding from Acton Capital and GFC
+German cyber security awareness startup from Cologne secures seven-digit funding from Acton Capital and GFC

-- 7 times more phishing attacks since February 2020 — Corona crisis and remote work increase security risks for companies
+- Seven times more phishing attacks since February 2020 — Corona crisis and remote work increase security risks for companies

 - Focus on the human factor: SoSafe expects corporate customers with over 350,000 end users and quadrupling of sales

 - Accelerating growth: fresh capital for internationalization and product expansion from Munich

 Cologne/Munich, July 22, 2020 — SoSafe GmbH closed a substantial seven figures Pre-Series-A round as European vc investor Acton Capital joins existing shareholder Global Founders Capital.
 Founded by Niklas Hellemann, Felix Schürholz and Lukas Schaefer in 2018, SoSafe’s automated cyber security awareness platform supports meanwhile more than 200 corporate customers like Avira, Vattenfall or Ceconomy to increase their cyber resilience.
 With the fresh capital from Munich, the startup from Cologne will expand its cyber security training platform and its local team.